NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Step 2: Generating the coefficients (Curve-Fit Model)

 - Using Table 2, the program is ready to generate the coefficients.
-User is required to fill all the cells colored light blue in worksheet “CoeffCalculator”.
+User is required to fill all the cells colored light blue in worksheet "CoeffCalculator".

 - **RatedLoadVolFlowRate:** Rated load side volumetric flow rate (m<sup>3</sup>/s) which corresponds to the highest load side heat transfer rate listed in the catalog data.